Rhon0410/responsive-facade-visual-semantic-data/README.md

 # 17. Data Availability

-This repository provides the derived numerical data, clustering outputs, CLIP evaluation records, generated experimental images, complete generation prompts and recorded parameters, six-prototype similarity and prediction data, and confusion-matrix data associated with the study.
+This repository provides the derived numerical data, clustering outputs, Set B façade-masking sensitivity-analysis data, CLIP evaluation records, generated experimental images, complete generation prompts and recorded parameters, six-prototype similarity and prediction data, and confusion-matrix data associated with the study.

 The third-party architectural source images used to construct the original 150-image analytical dataset are not redistributed because of copyright restrictions.

 The repository is intended to support transparent inspection and verification of the released research outputs while explicitly documenting the boundaries of full end-to-end reproducibility.